Musicals101.com

 b.
 Nov.
 23, 1907 (David City, NE) - d.
 Sept.
 24, 1978 (Colorado Springs)

-Etting was studying art in Chicago when she took her first job in a nightclub chorus.
+Etting was studying art in Chicago when she began performing in a nightclub chorus.
 Her good looks and naturally powerful singing voice soon won her featured spots, and later star status.
-Etting made her Broadway debut in the Ziegfeld Follies of 1927, introducing Irving Berlin's showstopping "Shakin' the Blues Away."
-Ziegfeld gave her a featured role in the musical comedy Whoopee (1928), where she sang "Love Me Or Leave Me" -- which became her signature tune.
-After introducing "Get Happy" in the short-lived Nine Fifteen Revue (1930), Etting returned to Broadway a week later singing "Ten Cents a Dance" in Simple Simon.
+After making her mark in nightclubs, Etting made her Broadway debut in the Ziegfeld Follies of 1927, introducing Irving Berlin's showstopper "Shakin' the Blues Away."
+Ziegfeld gave her a featured role in the musical comedy Whoopee (1928), where she introduced "Love Me Or Leave Me" -- which became her signature hit.
+After introducing "Get Happy" in the short-lived Nine Fifteen Revue (1930), she returned to Broadway a week later singing "Ten Cents a Dance" in Simple Simon.
 She made her final Broadway appearance reprising the classic "Shine On Harvest Moon" in Ziegfeld's valedictory Follies of 1931.

 Horne, Lena